hpcaitech/ColossalAI/applications/ColossalChat/coati/distributed/README.md

 ## 🧠 Data Format

-Samples in the training or evaluation `.jsonl` file should the same format depends on the type of task, we currently support two RLVR tasks: solving math problems and code generation.
+Samples in the training or evaluation `.jsonl` file should follow the format specific to the type of task.
+We currently support two RLVR tasks: solving math problems and code generation.

 ### Math Data Format
 ```json